N2-Jonathon/n2_pairs_trader/docs/how_it_works/3_signals.md

     while running:
         ...
-        signal = strategy.get_signal()
+        signal = strategy.listen_for_signals()

         if signal is not None and signal != 'CLOSE':
             """If there is a new signal to LONG or SHORT:""" if pm.get_current_position() is None:
                 """
-                If there's no current position open, then open one in the direction of the signal and set it as pm's current_position
+                If there's no current position open, then open one in the signal of the signal and set it as pm's current_position
                 """
                 position = Position(strategy.base_pair, strategy.quote_pair,